JoseFerreira99/MobiAlert/README.md

 ## Modules

-The *Mobialert Pre-Processing folder* contains a file named 'main.py' , which converts the CSV extracted from the GIS database, CityZones.
+The *Pre-Processing folder* contains a file named 'main.py' , which converts the CSV extracted from the GIS database, CityZones.
 This CSV file should be located in the *Cities* folder, and the conversion output is exported to the *Cities_Grids* file.
 Before starting the program, it is necessary to ensure that there is at least one 'city.csv' file in either the *Cities* or *Cities_grids* folder on the device being used.
 Otherwise, the program will enter an infinite loop where nothing happens

 To start the indexing process you simply run the command line: